SyawalinaShukri/CV_ImageClassification/README.md

 * Image Classification
 * Pre-trained Model: Transfer Learning
 * Dataset: Concrete Crack Images for Classification

-* Folder screenshots - include screenshots of model performance, tensorboard training process and model architecture results
+* Folder scripts include the source code files:
     * cv_image_classification.py - python project file (made in visual studio code)
     * googleColab_cv_image_classification.ipynb - ipython or jupyter notebook file (made in google colab)
     * The difference between the .py and .ipynb file is how the data is loaded

+* Folder model - include the saved model resulting from the project, assessment1_model.h5

+* Folder screenshots - include screenshots of model performance, tensorboard training process and model architecture results

 <p align="right">(<a href="#readme-top">back to top</a>)</p>